edgeware-network/new-edgeware-docs/docs/quickstart/set-up-a-validator.md

 - `imon` for ImOnline keys
 - `audi` for AuthorityDiscovery keys

 After running these `curl` commands, you should receive as output from `stdout` the public keys you provided \(or didn't\) in a JSON string.
 That also means the process was a success!
-You should now see yourself in the list of newly/pending validators to go into effect in future sessions.
-In the next era \(up to 1 hour\), if there is a slot available, your node will become an active validator.

 ## Validate